Firebase vs AWS: Which One to Choose in 2023?

 Like everything, Google Firebase also comes up with drawbacks.
 And here are some of them:

-The actual issue of vendor lock-in has nothing to do with Firebase as a platform.
-In many cases, this issue arises while using BaaS solutions.
-However, Firebase’s lack of migration capabilities for transferring data to another platform can be considered a disadvantage.
+The real problem with vendor lock-in is unrelated to Firebase as a platform.
+This problem frequently occurs while using BaaS solutions.
+However, it might be said that Firebase’s absence of data migration features for moving data to another platform is a drawback.

-Firebase, on the other hand, makes it harder to query larger databases.
-Their database also lacks relational data, which could be problematic for some newer businesses.
+On the other hand, Firebase makes it more challenging to query bigger datasets.
+Additionally, their database lacks relational data, which could be a concern for some startups.